mzabrams/mzabrams/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a recently-graduated biomechanist currently working in the Duke University Injury Biomechanics Lab, where I work with Dr. Jason Luck, and formerly Dr. Cameron R. 'Dale' Bass (now at Wayne State University).
-My research interests center around both sex differences in injuries and fatalities as well as concussions and brain injuries in sports.
+I am a biomechanist currently with the Duke University Injury Biomechanics Lab, where I work with Dr. Jason Luck, and formerly Dr. Cameron R. 'Dale' Bass (now at Wayne State University).
+My research interests center around sex differences in injuries and fatalities as well as concussions and brain injuries in sports.

 My research on sex differences in motor vehicle fatalities was recognized with the Gundolf Beier Award by the International Research Council on the